asciimike/mikemcdonald.co/content/blog/2019/08/07/why-i-left-google.md

 a little further from work expect some product strategy blog posts as well as fun tweets about the personal projects I'm working on.
 At some point, I'll be searching for what's next, so if you've got interesting positions open I'm all ears.
-And as always, I'd love to hear what's on your mind-- my contact info is at the bottom of every page.
+And as always, I'd love to hear what's on your mind!